Ada-Developers-Academy/ada-build/roundtable-guides/07-dictionaries.md

 1. Describe two ways to create an empty dictionary.

 ## Accessing Values
-1. Describe two ways to access the value stored in a particular key?
+1. Describe two ways to access the value associated with a particular key?
 1. What happens if you replicate keys in a dictionary?
     `numbers = {'a': 1, 'a': 2}`
     * What does numbers['a'] return?